augustwan/SAP-Event-Broker/README.md

 ### Project Overview

-Trail Filter Service is a Spring WebFlux-based REST API that provides filtering functionality for trail data.
-This service allows users to filter trails by specific criteria, such as trail type (bike or walking) and fishing availability.
-It loads trail data from a CSV file (BoulderTrailHeads.csv) and provides efficient, reactive endpoints for real-time filtering.
+The Trail Filter Service is a Spring WebFlux-based REST API that leverages trail data published by Boulder County.
+This service enables users to filter trails based on specific criteria, such as trail type (bike or walking) and fishing availability.
+It loads trail information from a CSV file (BoulderTrailHeads.csv) and offers efficient, reactive endpoints for real-time filtering.

 ### Design Decision